pentandra/lifepreserver/items/static/blog/posts/vocabulary-of-a-workshop-proposal/index.md

 summarizations.

 So here's my journey of discovery in trying to find a way to represent these ideas in a machine-readable way.
-I'm doing this from the perspective of a machine vocabulary user, not a ontologist or ontology designer.
-One of the principles of Linked Data is to build upon anything that is already there that fits, so I want to see whether there is anything I can use that already exists and is available.
+I will be doing this exercise wearing the hat of a machine vocabulary user, not a ontologist or ontology designer.
+One of the principles of Linked Data is to build upon anything that is already there that fits, and I want to see whether there is anything I can use that already exists and is available.

 # Initial candidates